|Previous Story: The Next Doctor||Next Story: The Waters Of Mars|

 On January 26th, Christina boarded the bus on St Mary's Street, after which two more nights were spent at the Bute Town Tunnel.
 Scenes aboard the bus were recorded at Upper Boat on the 29th, 30th and February 2nd; Tennant spent these days suffering from a weak voice.
 The interior of the Tritovore ship was actually Mir Steel in Newport, where filming took place from the 3rd to the 6th.
 It was extremely cold within the disused factory, and so the script was quickly amended to introduce the notion of Photafine Steel inverting the outside temperature.
 Then it was back to Upper Boat for two more days -- February 7th and 9th -- for further scenes aboard the bus, as well as various effects and insert shots.

 On February 10th, the cast and crew of Planet Of The Dead flew from London to Dubai.
-The excursion became unexpectedly eventful during the trip from the airport to the hotel: of the three minibuses hired for the journey, one (containing Tennant and Ryan) was pulled over by the police, while a second was briefly lost in the desert.
+The excursion became unexpectedly eventful during the trip from the airport to the hotel: of the three minibuses hired for the journey, one (carrying Tennant and Ryan) was pulled over by the police, while a second was briefly lost in the desert.
 No filming took place on the 11th, which was used purely as a recce day for the location at Margham.

 Unfortunately, a sandstorm arose the next day, and although the Doctor Who team tried to press ahead, it soon became clear that Strong would be able to complete virtually none of his planned shots.
 With time now extremely tight, it appeared that material would have to be cut, and remounts scheduled for somewhere in Wales.
 But happily, the weather improved tremendously over the final two days -- the 13th and 14th -- and Strong not only carried out all of the scheduled filming, but was even able to record an additional scene as well.
 Buoyed by this change of fortune, the Doctor Who team returned to the UK on February 15th.